Contents insurance guide

 home emergency assistance

-Contents insurance covers a wide range of risks, but it doesn’t cover everything.
-Events and risks that aren’t covered are known as “exclusions”.
+Contents insurance covers many risks, but does not cover everything.
+Events and risks that are not covered are “exclusions”.

 general wear and tear